 All the same, there’ll always be some unavoidable wasted food in the kitchen.
 No one fancies eating used coffee grounds or eggshells.
 And there’s only so much marmalade you can make with orange peels.
 Composting makes good use of those vegetable scraps.

-Therefore, if your loved one has a garden, a lawn, plants in tubs, or even an open-minded neighbor, a compost bin is a highly functional zero waste product.
+Therefore, if your loved one has a garden, a lawn, plants in tubs, or even an open-minded neighbor, a compost bin is a highly functional zero-waste product.

 The GEOBIN (right) outdoor composter is made from 50% recycled sources and made to last.
 And we reckon if it saves a bunch of waste elsewhere.
-The alternative is to make your composts from natural wood.
+The alternative is to make your compost from natural wood.

 Home Composts on Amazon:

-The below, we think, all make for worthy zero waste considerations.
+The below, we think, all make for worthy zero-waste considerations.
 They might not sparkle and may remind people of chores around the house.
-You can, however, mix and match a few to fill out your own zero waste gift box.
+You can, however, mix and match a few to fill out your own zero-waste gift box.

 They harvest soap nuts as berries.
 They’re a sustainable, natural, and 100% organic alternative to chemical-based washing detergent that almost always comes in plastic bottles.
 They’re also 100% biodegradable, and you can compost them once you’ve finished with them.

 They make these organic mesh reusable produce bags from 100% natural cotton.
 They can be reused and are easily washable, meaning they’ll last for ages.
-These produce bags are great for everything from storing vegetables at home to taking along to bulk stores for everything from nuts to beans and larger grains.
+These cotton produce bags are great for everything from storing vegetables at home to taking along to bulk stores for everything from nuts to beans and larger grains.

 They can also use them in the laundry or out and about for sports and so on.